Skip to main content

 Creating a CashScript Transaction

-After creating a contract artifact, we can now use the TypeScript SDK to initialise the smart contract and to invoke spending functions on the smart contract UTXOs.
+After creating a contract artifact, we can now use the TypeScript SDK to initialise the smart contract and to create a transaction spending from the smart contract UTXO.
 We'll continue with the TransferWithTimeout artifact generated earlier.

 info